Discover Student Loans

 Step 3: Compare financial aid award letters

 Now that you have all the information in front of you, it’s time to compare your offers.
-There are tools, such as the Award Letter Comparison tool from Discover® Student Loans, that can help guide you through this process.
-It is important to understand and compare the costs of attending each school, the various types of aid you are being offered (free money vs. money you must pay back), and how much money each school expects you and your family to contribute to your education.
+There are tools, such as the College Cost Comparison Tool from Discover Student Loans, that can help guide you through this process.
+It’s important to understand and compare the costs of attending each school, the various types of aid you are being offered (free money versus money you have to pay back), and how much money each school expects you and your family to contribute toward your education.
+Consider the following:

-When comparing the cost of attendance (COA), take note of these numbers.
-They may not all be listed on every award letter, but it’s important to know the full cost associated with attending each school, so do a little digging if you have to.
+When comparing the COA, take note of these numbers.
+They may not all be listed on every award letter, but it’s important to know the full cost associated with attending each school—so do a little digging if you have to for the following:

 • Tuition and fees